tapanganesh/Snake_Game/README.md

 # Snake_Game
 This is source code for a simple snake game using C++

+Controls:
+w -> up
+s -> down
+a -> left
+d -> right

+You can run this is your local system and have some fun!!